Honor the Lord

 Galatians 6:6,7 Let him who is being instructed in the Word [of God] share with him who instructs him in all good things.
 Do not be misled.
 God is not to be sneered at.
 In fact, whatever a person sows, that will he also harvest, (WTJ)

-This translation uses the word “share” in place of “communicate.”
+This translation uses the word “share” instead of “communicate.”
 Interesting.
 This would not only be a financial sharing but also a full sharing in many areas.
 For example, in one place, God told Paul to write “pray for me.”
 In another place, Paul by revelation talked about those who were his helpers.
 Sometimes, just saying “thank you” is a blessing.
 All these things and more are part of honoring God and those that are overseers.

 God put these instructions in His Word to help us understand how life works best.